Imbalanced classification: a paradigm-based review: A Matrix of Algorithms for Imbalanced Classification

 \subsection{A summary of the matrix of algorithms}

-In numerical studies, we consider a matrix of classification algorithms shown in Figure \ref{algorithm matrix}, as combinations of resampling techniques described in Section \ref{subsec::resampling} and five (out of many) state-of-the-art classification methods described in Section \ref{subsec:base-classifier}.
+In numerical studies, we consider a matrix of classification algorithms shown in Figure \ref{algorithm matrix}, as combinations of resampling techniques described in Section \ref{subsec::resampling} and four (out of many) state-of-the-art classification methods described in Section \ref{subsec:base-classifier}.

-where ``Original" refers to \emph{no resampling}, ``Under" refers to \emph{random undersampling} and ``Hybrid" refers to \emph{a hybrid of random undersampling and SMOTE}.
-Note here we chose random undersampling and SMOTE as representatives of undersampling and oversampling methods due to their popularity among practitioners.
+In Figure \ref{algorithm matrix}, ``Original" refers to \emph{no resampling}, ``Under" refers to \emph{random undersampling} and ``Hybrid" refers to \emph{a hybrid of random undersampling and SMOTE}.
+Note here we chose random undersampling, SMOTE, and BLSMOTE as representatives of undersampling and oversampling methods due to their popularity among practitioners.
 The readers can easily study other types of resampling technique and classification method combinations by adapting the companion code from this review.

-In the numerical studies, we will conduct a comparative study on those $20$ combinations described in Figure \ref{algorithm matrix} under each of the three objectives introduced in Section \ref{sec::class_paradigm} with the IR varying from $1$ to $128$, in terms of different evaluation metrics which will be introduced in the next section.
+In the numerical studies, we will conduct a comparative study on those $20$ combinations described in Figure \ref{algorithm matrix} under each of the three paradigms introduced in Section \ref{sec::class_paradigm} with the IR varying from $1$ to $128$, in terms of different evaluation metrics which will be introduced in the next section.
 A flowchart demonstrating our imbalanced classification system can be found in Figure \ref{flow}.